Holistic Ways To Beat A Hangover

 - Do some light exercise during the day to help detoxify your body, such as a walk outdoors, yoga, pilates, they all help get the lymphatic system moving.

-- Drink a green juice during the day.
+- Drink green juice during the day.

 - Drink at least 2L of water throughout the day to rehydrate your body.

 - Consume nutrition rich whole foods that would nourish your body and give your cells energy.
-Try to avoid heavy, fatty meals as much as possible as they will add additional stress onto your body.
+Try to avoid heavy, fatty meals as much as possible as they will add additional stress to your body.

 - Eat foods which support your liver’s detoxification process such as the brassica veggies (broccoli, cauliflower, kale, cabbage, brussel sprouts), other great liver cleansing foods are carrots, beetroot, garlic, onion, leafy greens.